Accessible Course Materials

-The world of education is changing rapidly with the advent of online, hybrid, and flipped courses.
-Moving a course online or adding online features to a traditional course gives instructors the opportunity to create a class that is not only dynamic but accessible to a variety of students – including those who work full-time, study from a distance, and have disabilities.
+The world of education is changing rapidly with the advent of online, hybrid, and flipped classes.
+Moving to online or adding online features to a traditional course gives instructors the opportunity to create something that is not only dynamic but accessible to a variety of students – including those who work full-time, study from a distance, and have disabilities.
 Though a degree of access can be achieved through accommodations, it is best practice to design an accessible course from the onset.

 Guidelines for accessible course materials

 As you are creating your course, it is best to think about inclusive teaching and accessibility strategies from the beginning, to minimize the need for retrofitting in the future.
 Accessible content can be used by a variety of users, including users with disabilities who may be using assistive technologies, such as screen readers, screen magnification and text-to-speech software, and users who are using tablets and e-readers or who are working from a remote location with a slower Internet connection.
 Below are elements to consider as you design your course content:

 - Use the built in features of your LMS system (D2l Accessibility Checker).

 - Make your Microsoft Sway design accessible

 - Follow the instructions for building a more accessible Google Site

 - Avoid Adobe Spark due to missing tools to make it accessible